Agile – a new ERP Implementation Journey

 Agile Methodology has grown up to address the issues of trying to implement any business system in a purely sequential way based upon a scope determined right at the start of the process.
 Agile ERP Project Management offers flexibility while still encompassing controls and procedures.
 It recognises that the key to successfully managing projects is to break them into stages, plan the current step in detail while maintaining flexibility about subsequent stages.

 Agile knows that you don’t often get it right the first time so is focused on evolving quickly.
 Agile listens to the user responses and then adapting the solution through a series of iterations.
-It makes sense to build simpler solutions that are fit for purpose, easy to test, likely to be smoothly adopted, and simple to maintain; then to subsequently modify these solutions based on user feedback.
+It makes sense to build more straightforward solutions that are fit for purpose, easy to test, smoothly adopted, and simple to maintain.
+Subsequently, modify these solutions based on user feedback.

-Business needs and goals change so quickly these days that you cannot afford to spend months designing the ultimate business process following the traditional method of ERP system implementation.
+Business needs and goals change so quickly these days.
+You cannot afford to spend months designing the ultimate business process by following the traditional method of ERP system implementation.
 An agile approach builds minimum viable processes, deploys them quickly, testing the results against the old process.